-You’ll need more than a terrific product concept to make your mark in the SaaS world.
 A product strategy provides a clear, single plan for your product team to follow as you research, build, and test your product before releasing it to the world.
-Teams bent on making a prize pony of a product must be intentional and united in their actions—which is why you must prioritize crafting your product strategy before placing a foot in the saddle.
+In this post, we’ll talk through how to build a strong product strategy, including types of product strategies, examples, and more.

 What is a product strategy?

 A product strategy is the outline a company creates to identify its vision for its product and how it plans to achieve that vision.
-It’s a preliminary agreement on a specific approach to building and maintaining a product between the various teams responsible for bringing it to life.
-The goal of a product strategy is to end up with a product that aligns with your company’s values, brand, and desired long-term outcomes.
+The goal of a product strategy is to end up with a product that aligns with your company's values, brand, and desired outcomes.

 A product strategy unifies your entire organization around a single plan for your product.
 Challenges will almost certainly arise during research, development, and testing.
-Companies that adhere to a product strategy ensure that necessary changes made during product development still align with their original goals for their product.
+Companies that adhere to a customer-centric product strategy ensure that necessary changes made during product development stay aligned with their strategic goals for their product—and continue to wow customers so they come back again and again.

 Product strategy is necessary for 3 reasons:

-“If you didn’t have a product strategy, you’d have tons of cooks in the kitchen,” says Sleeth.
+“If you didn't have a product strategy, you'd have tons of cooks in the kitchen,” says Sleeth.
 The decision-makers in your company might agree on a concept for your product, but they may all have different ideas on the best way to get it there.
-A product strategy effectively serves as a pact between stakeholders to follow a single high-level approach to success.
+A successful product strategy effectively serves as a pact between stakeholders to follow a single high-level approach to achieve your business objectives.

 2. It informs the product roadmap